Gardner Fox: Multiverse

 Fox's script for "Flash of Two Worlds!", from The Flash #123 (Sept.
 1961), introduced the concept that the Golden Age heroes existed on a parallel Earth named Earth-Two, as the current Flash, Barry Allen, travels to the Earth of Jay Garrick, the 1940s Flash.
 This event heralded more generally the concept of the DC Comics Multiverse, a decades-long recurring theme of the DC Comics universe, allowing old and new heroes to co-exist and crossover.

-In a mischievous twist, Gardner Fox is actually referenced in the story—in Barry Allen's world, the adventures of Jay Garrick's Flash appeared in comic books written by Fox.
-As Barry explains, "A writer named Gardner Fox wrote about your adventures -- which he claimed came to him in dreams!
+Gardner Fox referenced himself in the story—in Barry Allen's world, the adventures of Jay Garrick's Flash appeared in comic books written by Fox.
+As Allen explains, "A writer named Gardner Fox wrote about your adventures -- which he claimed came to him in dreams!
 Obviously when Fox was asleep, his mind was 'tuned in' on your vibratory Earth!
 That explains how he 'dreamed up' the Flash!"
-At the end of the story, Barry says, "I'm going to look up Gardner Fox, who wrote the original Flash stories, and tell it to him!
+At the end of the story, Allennsays, "I'm going to look up Gardner Fox, who wrote the original Flash stories, and tell it to him!
 He can write the whole thing up... in a comic book!"